 With this ruling, the European Commission demands that, first, Microsoft should provide information to competitors to allow them to interface with its servers.
 Second, it should also sell a version of its Windows operating system that does not include MediaPlayer, which permits users to download and play film images and sound files.
 How this latter point will influence the software market remains to be seen.
 Clearly, even if the Media Player-free version of Windows will be sold at a cheaper price, such a decision is most likely to harm consumers.

-A product that is currently given away for free within the Windows operating system will be sold at a new price, and one particular feature – the ability to play music and videos with your computer –will become a separate tool, to be bought separately.
+A product that is currently given away for free within the Windows operating system will be sold at a new price, and one particular feature – the ability to play music and videos with your computer – will become a separate tool, to be bought separately.

 The EU revived the issue of “bundling” in its attack on Microsoft.
-This was the same strategy purshed by the U.S. Department of Justice in its investigation against the company.
+This was the same strategy pursued by the U.S. Department of Justice in its investigation against the company.
 In the United States, Microsoft was challenged for complementing Windows with Microsoft Explorer.
-The usual suspects (Microsoft’s competitors) predicted the catastrophic consequences of allowing Explorer to become the dominant Internet browswer.
+The usual suspects (Microsoft’s competitors) predicted the catastrophic consequences of allowing Explorer to become the dominant internet browswer.
 Bill Gates was characterized by his competitors as the new “Big Brother.”

 But the pessimistic forecasts proved to be all wrong.
 Explorer broke the dominant position of Netscape, without hampering competition.
 Microsoft Network, another program that has been integrated into Windows since 1995, is far from reaching a dominant position.
 But, by the virtue of Microsoft Network’s presence, it triggered a dramatic decrease in the prices similar applications.
-This is also of software prices in general: as Stan J. Liebowitz and Stephen E. Margolis demonstrated in their excellent book, Winners, Losers, and Microsoft: Competition in High Technology, the company never did operate as a monopolist.
+This is also of software prices in general: as Stan J. Liebowitz and Stephen E. Margolis demonstrated in their excellent book Winners, Losers, and Microsoft: Competition in High Technology, the company never did operate as a monopolist.
 Its entrance in a market always brought about lower prices, not price increases.

 And Microsoft is far from the only practitioner of integrated applications.
-Apple integrates and bundles its own software for Internet browsing (“Safari”) as well as for multimedia applications (“Itunes”).
+Apple integrates and bundles its own software for internet browsing (“Safari”), as well as for multimedia applications (“iTunes”).